octo-technology/tezos-academy/src/Chapters/ChapterMath/course.md

 # Chapter 4 : Math

-<dialog character="scientist">Hello rookie, I'm Dr Zod, I hope you didn't sleep during your Math class in the academy because you're gonna need it!
+<dialog character="scientist">Hello, I'm Dr Zod, I hope you didn't sleep during your Math class in the academy because you're gonna need it!
 Your ship needs at least 1.21 gigawatts to function properly.
 Battery packs are 0.16 gigawatts per unit.
 How many battery packs do you need?
 Seems easy, right?
 Well, no, because the system doesn't run floating point numbers, so... good luck with that!</dialog>

 LIGO offers three built-in numerical types: